 About the Course

 This qualification is designed for students who want a strong core of music technology study.
-This programme may include other BTEC Nationals or A Levels to support progression either directly to employment in the music technology sector or to higher education courses in music technology.
+This program may include other BTEC Nationals or A Levels to support progression either directly to employment in the music technology sector or to higher education courses in music technology.
 This qualification can also be used to progress to employment in this sector.
-It is of two year duration.
+It is of two-year duration.

-It is equivalent in size to two A Levels.
-Students study 10 units of which 5 are mandatory and 2 are external.
-The Mandatory units account for content (58%).
-External assessment is (33%).
+It is equivalent in size to one A-level.
+Students study five units of which two are mandatory and one is externally assessed (all other units are internally assessed, standardized and verified.
+The Mandatory units account for fifty percent of the content.
+External assessment is thirty three percent.
 The content of this qualification has been developed in close consultation with employers and professional bodies to confirm that the content is appropriate for those interested in working in the sector.
 In addition, academics have been consulted to ensure that the qualification supports progression to higher education.

 In each unit, learners will also develop a range of transferable skills, for example communication, independent learning, teamwork, analysis and evaluation.
 Employers specifically look for these skills and behaviours to complement technical knowledge and skills, and so they will provide an advantage when learners progress to the workplace.

 The content of the qualification meets the knowledge, understanding and skills that underpin the role of the music technician.
-Students will study 5 mandatory units, which include the following topics:
+Students will study two mandatory units, which include the following topics:

 • Creative Synthesis and Sampling